techiescamp/linux-foundation-coupon/README.md

 ## 50% OFF CKA, CKAD & CKS Coupon

-Linux Foundation has a rewards program where you can get 50% discount on certifications once you spend $500 with the Linux foundation.
-You can get 50% discount on any certification or training program.
+Linux Foundation has a rewards program where you can get a 50% discount on certifications once you spend $500 with the Linux Foundation.
+You can get a 50% discount on any certification or training program.

 Rewards: [Check your Rewards Here](https://openprofile.dev/myrewards/coupons)